chriz2600/DreamcastHDMI/README.md

 #### 2019-08-09 *Firmware v3.0.4* (*Relaxed*)

-- Finally fixed: video output may not start when configured on some systems
+- Finally fixed: video output may not start on some systems

 #### 2019-07-31 *Firmware v3.0.3* (*Relaxed*)